benjivesterby/teleport_exercise/docs/design.md

 ## Additional Unsupported Features

 - No Shell / REPL Support
-- Limited to Single Connections ONLY
+- The Client will be limited to single connections ONLY
 - Hard Coded and Embedded Secrets
 - Limited to single running instances of a command
 - No included build tags (to limit os support)